 Form 720X.
 This form is used to make adjustments to liability reported on Forms 720 filed in prior quarters.
 You can file Form 720X by itself or, if it shows a decrease in tax, you can attach it to Form 720.
-See the form and its instructions for more information.
+See Form 720X for more information